Paulig: Innovation and sustainable growth 2001–present

 In the 2000s, Paulig continued international expansion and modernised production with a new roastery in Vuosaari.
 The company placed growing emphasis on sustainable growth and innovation.

 During the 2010s, Paulig diversified beyond coffee and spices by acquiring the Swedish brand Risenta and expanding its Santa Maria and Poco Loco brands across Europe.
+They also obtained majority shares in Gold & Green foods, entering the pulled oats market.
 Sustainability became an even stronger strategic priority: the company launched its 2030 Sustainability Approach, set science-based climate targets approved by the Science Based Targets initiative, introduced a dedicated Climate Fund, and committed to traceable and certified sourcing of green coffee.

 In 2018 Paulig established PINC, its corporate venture capital arm, to invest in early-stage start-ups focused on sustainable food systems, novel ingredients, and circular economy solutions.

 In 2022, Paulig acquired the Spanish snacks manufacturer Liven, a producer of plant-based snacks and tortillas made from pulses and grains, strengthening its Tex Mex and snacking business.
-That same year, the company sold its Russian operations following the invasion of Ukraine.
+That same year, the company sold its stake in Gold & Green to Valio, including the brand, research, and patents.
+Paulig also sold its Russian operations following the invasion of Ukraine.